fortunab/Els/alzheimer-mri-efficientnet-gradcam/alzheimer-mri-efficientnet-gradcam/README.md

-# Alzheimer MRI EfficientNetB0 Classification with Eigen-CAM
+# Alzheimer MRI EfficientNetB0 Classification with Grad-CAM

-This repository contains a GitHub-ready implementation for Alzheimer MRI image classification using **EfficientNetB0** and visual explanation using an **Eigen-CAM-style full attention heatmap**.
+This repository contains a GitHub-ready implementation for Alzheimer MRI image classification using **EfficientNetB0** and visual explanation using an **Grad-CAM-style full attention heatmap**.

 The project is based on the notebook: